trampster/Ropu/Docs/LoadBalancerProtocol.md

-# Call Management Protocol
+# Load Balancer Protocol
-This document details the protocol used for communication between the ControllingFunction and the other parts of the system
+This document details the protocol used for communication between the Load Balancer and the other parts of the system

 ## Design Principles
 * Binary - to reduce packet size and increase parsing performance